jizhang/jizhang.github.com/source/_drafts/python-static-type-check.md

 def greeting(name, age): ...
 ```

 For untyped argument, like `name` in the first `greeting`, it is considered as `Any` type, which means you can pass any value as `name`, and use it for any operations.
 It is different from `object` type though.
 Say you define an argument as `item: object` and try to invoke `item.foo()`, mypy will complain that `object` has no attribute `foo`.
-So if you are not sure what the type of a variable is, give it `Any` or simply leave it blank.
+So if you are not sure what type of a variable is, give it `Any` or simply leave it blank.

 ```python
 # Check